Sea-Side Walking Dress, September 1810

 La Belle Assemblée, September 1810.

-The print is labeled “Bathing Place Evening Dress,” though that is clearly an error as this is not any sort of costume a woman would wear in the evening, and the magazine text calls it “A Fashionable Sea-Side Walking Dress.”
+The print is titled “Bathing Place Evening Dress,” though that is clearly an error as this is not any sort of costume a woman would wear in the evening, and the magazine text calls it “A Fashionable Sea-Side Walking Dress.”
 Such errors in labeling a print pop up occasionally, but the accompanying text is always accurate.
-There are several blogs and other websites that describe this print as evening wear, based on the label, despite its inappropriateness for evening.
+There are several blogs and other websites that describe this print as evening wear, based on the title, despite its inappropriateness for evening.

 The print is described in the magazine as follows: